-If you work for a big brand, it’s likely that at some point you’ll be asked to write a bunch of Google text ads.
-In the Wix marketing department, these ads are serious business so let’s first take a look at why they’re so important.
+If you work for a big brand, it’s likely that at some point you’ll be asked to write a bunch of Google text ads as part of a wider marketing strategy or advertising efforts.
+In the Wix marketing department, these ads are serious business so let’s first take a look at why they’re so important as a type of advertising.
 Next, I’ll walk you through some best practices for writing your own.

 Here’s an example: